naem18/freeBSD/README.md

 clientchat.c

 compile both using c .
-Run server first
+Run *./a.out* in server first